oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 4. **TypeDescription:** a non-normative comment
 5. **Fields:** an array of one or more field definitions, if applicable to BaseType

-If BaseType is a Primitive type, ArrayOf, MapOf, or a Defined type, the type definition MUST NOT include Fields.
+If BaseType is a Primitive type, ArrayOf, MapOf, or a Defined type, the type definition MUST NOT include Fields:
 ```
 [TypeName, BaseType, [TypeOption, ...], TypeDescription]
 ```